zipvault/portainer-docs/docs/source/troubleshooting.rst

 * 2377/tcp

+If using UFW Specify /tcp or /udp like this:

+..'''sudo ufw allow 4789/udp && sudo ufw allow 2377/tcp && sudo ufw allow 2376/udp && sudo ufw allow 4722/tcp && sudo ufw reload && sudosystemctl restart docker'''..

+In order to allow portainer agents to talk to docker

 Next, make sure you are using the ``--advertise-addr`` option.

 - When creating the cluster via ``docker swarm init``, use ``--advertise-addr`` with either the private IP address or NIC name directly (``--advertise-addr eth1`` for example)